 Yuri: “I think you’re surviving something no one should have to.
 And you're doing it alone.”

 Yuri’s heart broke.
-Quietly, without a word, she walked over and knelt beside Natsuki’s desk.
-She didn’t try to hug her — she knew better than to touch without permission.
+Quietly, without a word, she walked over and knelt beside your desk.
+She didn’t try to hug you — she knew better than to touch without permission.
 But she placed a wrapped piece of lavender-scented chocolate on the desk.